 Campfire Sites, Cooking Shelters and Lean-to Shelters

-There are numerous lean-to shelters, Lapp pole tents and campfire sites in the Hämeenkangas area.
-Only these have dry toilets in their vicinity: Viidentienlaavu lean-to shelter, Ruskalaavu lean-to shelter (toilet for the disabled), Koivistonharju lean-to shelter (toilet for the disabled), Kuninkaanlähde Lapp pole tent, Niinikota Lapp pole tent (toilet for the desabled) and Koivistonvati Coocing Shelter.
+There are numerous lean-to shelters, campfire huts and campfire sites in the Hämeenkangas area.
+Only these have dry toilets in their vicinity: Viidentienlaavu lean-to shelter, Ruskalaavu lean-to shelter (accessible toilet), Koivistonharju lean-to shelter (accessible toilet), Kuninkaanlähde campfire hut, Niinikota campfire hut (accessible toilet) and Koivistonvati coocing shelter.
 Please note that the military sometimes uses lean-to shelters in their exercises.

-Metsähallitus takes care of firewood supply and maintenance for only some of the lean-to shelters, Lapp pole tents and campfire sites.
+Metsähallitus takes care of firewood supply and maintenance for only some of the lean-to shelters, campfire huts and campfire sites.
 Local organisations take care of maintenance for other points.